How can I protect myself and other people?

 What if my partner or ex-partner and I both look after our children but live in separate homes?

 If you and your partner live in separate homes but take turns to look after your children, you can continue to do this.
 Our page on shared parenting has more information.

 The media is reporting that coronavirus may have a disproportionate impact on people from minority ethnic communities.
 Is this true, and what do I need to do?

 There is some emerging evidence, largely from England and the US, that coronavirus may have an increased impact on these communities.
 If you or anyone in your family becomes unwell, you should seek medical advice by phoning NHS 111.

 These are all dramatic changes that we’re having to make.
 But it’s important to follow these guidelines so you can help protect your family’s health and the health of your community.

 We have some useful advice on looking after you and your child’s mental health during this time:

 - Mental health advice for parents during coronavirus

-- Mental health advice for soon-to-be and new parents during coronavirus
+- Mental health support for expectant parents

 - Supporting your child’s mental health during coronavirus